pharrisee/TheFrontLinuxServerInfo/README.md

 The real reason for this is that the depot for the Linux Server (2334201) is marked as a Windows depot rather than a Linux one, so the `app_update` command doesn't correctly get the files.

+It seems there is a way to force `steamcmd` to download the correct files by using this `+@sSteamCmdForcePlatformType windows` to tell steam to get the linux files correctly.
+Making the update Script not only easier to read but much more efficient.
+It will only download when there is an actual update.

 ### Getting the correct files

 Create a shell script called `updateTheFront.sh` with these contents: